Week 7 NFL parlay: These 5 picks could return around +2500

 After 10,000 simulations, SportsLine's model reveals its top Week 7 NFL 25-1 football parlay

 The Indianapolis Colts look to keep control of the AFC South race when they travel to Los Angeles to battle the Chargers in a key AFC matchup between conference contenders.
 Both teams are 4-0 against AFC foes in 2025.
 The Colts are coming off a 31-27 win over the Arizona Cardinals for their second win in a row.
 The Chargers (4-2), who lead the AFC West, pulled out a 29-27 win over the Miami Dolphins.
-L.A. is favored by 1.5 points, and there are a number of intriguing matchups on the Week 7 NFL schedule, including Eagles vs. Vikings (+1.5), Commanders vs. Cowboys (-1.5) and Buccaneers vs. Lions (-5.5) on 'Monday Night Football.'
+L.A. is favored by 2.5 points, and there are a number of intriguing matchups on the Week 7 NFL schedule, including Eagles vs. Vikings (+2.5), Commanders vs. Cowboys (-1.5) and Buccaneers vs. Lions (-6) as one of two matchups on 'Monday Night Football.'

 Which other teams have value to include in Week 7 NFL parlay bets, and which side of the NFL odds should you target?
 Before locking in any Week 7 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.